dfinity/agent-js/README.md

 1. Clone the git repository.
 2. Run `npm install`
-    * The npm postinstall script should automatically call `lerna bootstrap`, which will install/link all subpackages.

 After that, you probably want to dive into a specific package in [./packages](./packages).